NetApp/santricity/README.md

     # Audit-log configuration defaults
     eseries_auditlog_enforce_policy:    # Whether to make audit-log policy changes.
 Choices: true, false
     eseries_auditlog_force:             # Forces audit-log to delete log messages when fullness threshold has been exceeded.
-Applicable when eseries_auditlog_full_policy=preventSystemAccess.
 Choices: true, false
     eseries_auditlog_full_policy:       # Policy for what to do when record limit has been reached.
 Choices: overWrite, preventSystemAccess
     eseries_auditlog_log_level:         # Filters logs based on the specified level.
 Choices: all, writeOnly
     eseries_auditlog_max_records:       # Maximum number of audit-log messages retained.
 Choices: 100-50000.